shouldbeclaudio/Comparing-Analysis-Project/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

 # Mid-Bootcamp-Project 2023

-In this project i created a dataset in excel with some gathered data from world bank.
+- In this project i did some comparing analysis from 2000 to 2022 of countries like:

+- Portugal
+- Spain
+- Ireland
+- Greece

+- With some data figures:

+- Debt-to-GDP
+- Inflation Rate
+- Unemployment Rate
+- Interest Rate

+- Hint: "I could be doing the PIGS Countries (Portugal, Italy, Greece, Spain), but i choose Ireland due to his amazing performance through the years in terms of debt-to-gdp and other reductions compare to the others!"

-### Process #1 - Data Visualization, Selection & Modelling (case study).
+### Process #1 - Data Visualization, Selection & Modelling in Python.

-- Reading dataframe
+- Gathering some data from "World Bank open data" to a excel file
+- Format the excel for a .csv file to start working on the dataset
-- Data visualization
+- Data Cleaning and preprocessing
 - Attribute Selection
-- Analysing & Dealing with Data
+- Save Clean Data into a .csv file for Tableau Visualizations
-- Prediction Modelling
+- Prediction Modelling using some of the methods we've learn so far

-### Process #2 - Module Predictions
+### Process #2 - Tableau Visualizations.

-- Presenting Some Module Predictions Graphs.
+- Export the "Clean Data" .csv file into tableau to start the visualizations
+- Creating a Several Dashboard's to present and explain some Comparing Analysis
+- After further Visualization, setup how do you gonna present your Dashboards